4 Examples

 bestslope | 1e-04 | 1 | 0.9887083 | 0.9872969 | 10 | 0.0104409 | 6.918914 | -0.9943381 | 10 | 150 | 211.1941 |

-In this example the slope points for the first subject will be manually selected and the manual slope calculation is previewed with slopetest_IQnca
+For demonstration purposes, in this example for Subject 1 a different slope will be calculated and therefore the slope points for the first subject will be manually selected.
+The manual slope calculation is previewed with slopetest_IQnca

 .